swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 }()
 ```

 The important part is that the macro is able to synthesize an stub implementation type, that the existing resolution mechanisms can be invoked on.

 The necessity to synthesize such type stems from the fact that the `ActorSystem` type must be a concrete type for synthesis of a distributed method's thunk to work correctly.
 Sadly, at present, the `ActorSystem` cannot be made generic due to difficult type-system implications this would cause, neccessitating some form of code synthesis at a point where both the actor system, and protocol are known statically, which is usually in the "Client" module of a project.

-> Aside: The "Server" module does not need to synthesize any stubs, as it would host a concrete implementation of the `Greeter` protocol, like the `EnglishGreater` in our example used so far in the proposal.
+> Aside: The "Server" module does not need to synthesize any code, as it would host a concrete implementation of the `Greeter` protocol, like the `EnglishGreater` in our example used so far in the proposal.

 ## Detailed design

-### Details of the `#resolve`
+### Details of the `#resolve` macro's workings

 The entry point to resolve a distributed actor protocol is the new `#resolve` macro, which is declared as follows: